Last Updated on February 16, 2023 by Editorial Team

 1. Multiplication of the day

 In a typical number sense class, Number of the Day is a common activity.
 This activity can be modified to Multiplication of the Day.
-This activity uses the strategy no 2 – driving them to understand the process.
+This activity uses strategy no 2 – driving them to understand the process.
 For example, let’s say the multiplication of the day is = 5 x 6.

 2. Using think boards